 Use baby powder if your dog's coat is tangled.

+One commonly asked question is can you put baby powder on dogs?
+The answer is Yes, Baby powder is safe for dogs.
+Although be weary with the amount as too much has the chance of drying your dogs skin out.
 Some dog hair is especially difficult to de-tangle, particularly if the coat is coarse, long or curly.
 Baby powder is one of those useful home products that can help eliminate tangles in a dog's coat, allowing you to gently brush prior to grooming.

 Remember that dog skin and hair differ from human skin and hair — you will need special cleaning products.

 It is imperative that those owners who will be dog grooming at home invest in shampoo and conditioning products that are designed specifically for dogs.
 Human products can be harmful to pets, causing damage to their already-sensitive skin.